 In the 1970s the warehouses were demolished and in the 1980s the area was redeveloped, allowing historians at the Museum of London to excavate the remains, preserve them and make them accessible to the public.

 If you’re planning on visiting the remains, then we recommend starting at the Rotherhithe underground station.
 You can then make a quick detour to the Brunel Museum along the way, as well as stopping in at the historic Mayflower and Angel riverside pubs.
-We’ve also marked the location of the manor house on the map below.

 Easily accessible by both bus and rail, please try our London Transport Guide for help in getting around the capital.